 • -ulum/-ulus: either (1) a Latin adjectival suffix used as a diminutive (e.g. patulum, "somewhat spreading," hispidulus, "minutely or somewhat hispid"; dracunculus, "a small dragon," from draco, "dragon"; cardunculus, "a small thistle," from carduus, "thistle"), or (2) a suffix which indicates a tendency or action (e.g. pendulus, "hanging down," from pendere, "to hang"; convolvulus, "twining around," from convolvere, "to roll up, coil up, intertwine").

 • umbella'ta/umbella'tum: refers to the arrangement of the flowers in the inflorescence which arise in a head from a central point, i.e. bearing an umbel.
-Name derives from the Latin umbel, meaning "umbrella," or umbellatus meaning "equipped with parasols."
+The name derives from the Latin umbel, meaning "umbrella," or umbellatus meaning "equipped with parasols."

 • umbellif'erum: bearing an umbel.